libp2p/specs/webrtc/README.md

 - IPv4: `1280 bytes - 20 bytes - 8 bytes - 12 bytes - 16 bytes = 1224 bytes`
 - IPv6: `1280 bytes - 40 bytes - 8 bytes - 12 bytes - 16 bytes = 1204 bytes`

-Thus implementations SHOULD choose a message size equal or below 1204 bytes.
+Thus for payloads that would suffer from head-of-line blocking, implementations SHOULD choose a message size equal or below 1204 bytes.
 Or, in case the implementation can differentiate by IP version, equal or below 1224 bytes on IPv4 and 1224 bytes on IPv6.

 Long term we hope to be able to give better recommendations based on real-world experiments.